Loans from

 How a Balance Transfer Loan Works

-A balance transfer personal loan works much like any other standard personal loan, with a few exceptions:
+A balance transfer personal loan works much like any other standard personal loan, even if you have bad credit, with a few exceptions:

 Eligibility Requirements